The Fruit Of The Spirit Is Love: (Part 1. The Presence And Work Of The Holy Spirit)

-Someone may have asked, "But if Jesus is in heaven, how will He do it?
-He is not here.
+The question may be asked, "But if Jesus is in heaven, how will He do it?
 He is with the Father in heaven."
 So to this type of new believer it would be explained that Jesus has sent us Someone that will make His home in us.

 (vs. 19) "A little while longer and the world will see Me no more, but you will see Me.
 Because I live, you will live also ."